Vectorial probability loophole in Bell test: Application of the theory of Vectorial probability to Bell test

 Now, we inspect what our local model predicts for the measurement $\hat{s}_x\hat{s}_x\hat{s}_x$, for which we have $\alpha_{1,2,3}=\pi/2$ and $\zeta_{1,2,3}=0$.
 From Eq. (\ref{eq:jointabcspin}), it follows that

-which shows that the joint probability in the measurement $\hat{s}_x\hat{s}_x\hat{s}_x$ is $4^{-1}$ for the result $X_1 X_2 X_3=+1$ and $0$ for $X_1 X_2 X_3=-1$, which is exactly what is predicted by quantum theory and verified by experimental observation \cite{pan2000}.
+which shows that the joint probability in the measurement $\hat{s}_x\hat{s}_x\hat{s}_x$ is $4^{-1}$ for the result $X_1 X_2 X_3=+1$ and $0$ for $X_1 X_2 X_3=-1$, which is exactly what quantum theory predicts, as verified by experimental observation \cite{pan2000}.
 In our local model, the individual spin (polarization) measurement on each particle depends only on the state of the local particle and is independent of the states of other particles.
-To be specific, the local event of particle detection in the spin (polarization) measurement on each particle $e_j$ ($j=1,...,m$) is governed by the vectorial probability $\mathbf{p}'_{e_j,A_j}(\sigma_j)$ alone, which does not depend on any local parameters $\sigma_l$ or $s_l$ associated with other particles $e_l$ ($l\ne j$, $l=1,...,m$) according to Eqs. (\ref{eq:vpchoicem}).
-Despite its locality, our model still violates Bell's theorem no matter whether it is with an inequality (the Svetlichny inequality) or without inequalities, as proved above.
+To be specific, the local event of particle detection in the spin (polarization) measurement on each particle $e_j$ ($j=1,...,m$) is governed by its own vectorial probability $\mathbf{p}'_{e_j,A_j}(\sigma_j)$ alone, which does not depend on any local parameters $\sigma_l$ or $s_l$ associated with other particles $e_l$ ($l\ne j$, $l=1,...,m$) according to Eqs. (\ref{eq:vpchoicem}).
+As such, the violation of Bell's theorem by the correlations of the stochastic events occurring in the joint spin (or polarization) measurement on the three-particle system in the GHZ state can be explained by our local model, which constitutes a loophole in the Bell test of relevance.